 The most common use is to place a compressor on a bass channel and set it to be triggered from a kick drum.
 This will allow the bass to compress and therefore duck in volume when the kick drum plays which creates 3 awesome effects.
 1, the kick drum cuts through the mix and it sounds punchy.
 2, the bass has some added groove with a pulse.
 3, your low end isn’t becoming “muddy” since the kick and bass aren’t playing at exactly the same time.

-With that being said, let me walk you through sidechain compression in ableton (and you can watch the tutorial below if you want to see and hear it in action)
+With that being said, let me walk you through sidechain compression in ableton (and you can watch the tutorial above if you want to see and hear it in action)

 You’ll want to start by dragging in Ableton’s standard Compressor (from the audio effects sidebar) onto the channel you’ll want to sidechain.
 For this example we’ll want our bass to be compressed whenever our kick drum plays.
 So we will load this Compressor effect onto our bass track.